 • Contributors Max Gruenig and Brendan O’Donnell of Ecologic Institute look at environmental activism and posit that those who were against the perceived negative forces of globalization in the period leading up to the Paris climate talks were challenged by the breaking Volkswagen emissions scandal, considered a “watershed moment” for transparency achieved through an integrated global market.

-• Suz Mac Cormac, partner at the legal firm Morrison & Foerster, addresses the line between profit and purpose in the corporate world with an in-depth review of the range of legal structures available to address the pursuit of mission in the corporate context; Jacob Park of Green Mountain College / Rutgers University looks at the emerging business models being created by the convergence of online commerce, mass customization, and 3-D printing technology, and asks “What are the important sustainability consequences of such business models?
+• Suz Mac Cormac, partner at the legal firm Morrison & Foerster, addresses the line between profit and purpose in the corporate world with an in-depth review of the range of legal structures available to address the pursuit of mission in the corporate context; Professor Jacob Park of Green Mountain College / Rutgers University looks at the emerging business models being created by the convergence of online commerce, mass customization, and 3-D printing technology, and asks “What are the important sustainability consequences of such business models?
 Finally, Cornerstone’s Managing Director David Dusenbury discusses how integrating non-financial metrics into the investment process helps drive investment into higher-quality companies — yet another piece of the mosaic for those engaged in impact enterprises or seeking to bring about a better world.

-Highlights from the September issue:
+Highlights from this month’s issue:

 Regional and Sector Strategy: September Update